catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 ..
 Warning::

-  The following tutorial makes use of the Barbican service on the cloud.
+  The following tutorial makes use of the Secret storage service on the cloud.
   This service is currently at a technical preview stage.
 To make use of this service, you will need to raise a :ref:`support ticket<admin-support>` to request access for your project.